Distribution of preperiodic points in one-parameter families of rational maps: Introduction

-is not well understood for general $D$ and $M$, presumably due to the lack of a field structure on $\bar{\Q}_D$ (see, e.g.,~\cite{GrizzardGunther} and \cite{MasserVaaler} for the state of the art).
-As for the family, the situation for rational maps is complicated by the lack of a totally ramified fixed point (a familiar culprit).
-Given the apparent difficulty of the general statement, it may be worthwhile to address the mean value problem \eqref{eq:avgUBC} with the space $\End^N_d$ replaced by a smaller family $V \to \End^N_d$ and the set $\bar{\Q}_D$ replaced by a field.

-In this paper, we focus on one-parameter families $f_t \in K(z)$ of rational functions of degree $d \ge 2$ over a fixed number field $K$.
+as the parameter $t$ varies in $K$ (see Section \ref{sec:domain_of_defn}).
+Let $U$ be the domain of the rational map $\P^1 \dashrightarrow \Rat_d = \End^1_d$ induced by sending $t$ to $f_t$, and let $H : \P^1(K) \to \R_{\ge 1}$ denote the absolute multiplicative height.
 Our goal is to estimate the total number of $K$-rational preperiodic points of the family, i.e.,~the quantity